Welcome to Pretty Presets & Actions! We're so glad you're here.

-In the digital age where images rule, keeping our images organized is no small feat.
-No matter what "category” of photographer you fit, it’s likely you have lots of photos that you are trying to keep organized in Lightroom.
+In this digital age where images rule, keeping our images organized is no small feat.
+No matter what "category” of photographer you fit, it’s likely you have lots of photos that you are trying to keep organized in Lightroom!

-The good news is that Lightroom has some super features that make organizing and sorting our photos easy!
+The good news is that Lightroom has some really great features that make organizing and sorting photos easy!

 Lets start with Stars and Flags.
-These are found on Lightroom’s Filter bar.
-(I circled it above.)
+These are found on the Lightroom Filter Bar (I circled it above).
 Here is where you can rate your photos.

-One way to choose a photo as a favorite/keeper is to flag it.
+One way to choose a photo as a favorite or keeper is to flag it.
 You can give it a flag by pressing the “P” key (for Pick).
-If you want to see just the photos you have flagged, click the flag with a little check in the corner.
+If you want to view only the photos you have previously flagged, just click the flag with a little check in the corner.

-Another way to choose a photo as favorite/keeper is to give it a star rating.
+Another way to choose a photo as a favorite is to give it a star rating.
 You can give it a star rating by pressing the number keys 1-5.
 Pressing “1” will give it one star.
 Pressing “2” will give it two stars, etc.

-Collections and Smart Collections are what we use in Lightroom to group together photos that have a similar theme or just plain belong together.
+Lightroom Collections and Smart Collections are great tools to use for grouping together photos that have a similar theme or just plain belong together.
 They have their own special spot in the left panel in Lightroom and they are available in all the Modules (Library, Develop, etc.) in Lightroom.

-I use collections when I need to manually sort some photos or keep photos together.
-For example, I use collections for all my favorites photos from a session I photograph.
-I also use collections to keep my favorite nature and macro photos together and easily accessible - for example, my nature and macro photos.
+I use Collections when I need to manually sort some photos or keep photos together.
+For example, I'll use a Collection to group my favorites photos from a particular session that I photographed.
+Or, I'll use a Collection to keep a category or my favorite photos together and easily accessible - for example, my nature and macro photos.

 I use Smart Collections any time I can take advantage of Lightroom’s “smarts” to automatically collect images from all over my hard drive.

-The really cool thing about Lightroom Collections is that when photos get placed in a Collection or Smart Collection, they are never MOVED from their original location on my hard drive.
-Lightroom now knows that I want those images grouped together.
+The really cool thing about Lightroom Collections is that when photos get placed in a Collection or Smart Collection, they are NEVER ACTUALLY MOVED from their original location on the hard drive, but Lightroom now knows those images should be grouped together.

-Hope this helps you keep your photos sorted and organized!
+Hope this helps you keep your photos well sorted and organized!